Environment

 Lifestyle

-Our Food Business Unit is setting up a circulating system through the establishment of an agricultural product value chain and animal protein value chain that effectively use by-products generated during the production of agricultural and livestock products.
-To give some specific examples, the circulating system use by-products from soybeans, rapeseed, wheat, sesame, and corn, along with livestock by-products and fisheries residue, as livestock and fisheries feed.
-Cut strawberries with their leafy calyxes are squeezed to make juice.
-Tea leaf residue is used as a raw material for compost.
-Sugar cane fiber is used as fuel for power generation, and waste cooking oil are reused as livestock and fisheries feed and aviation fuel.
-Excess sludge generated by wastewater treatment will be dried and used as boiler fuel.
+Our Food Business Unit is setting up a circulating system by establishing an agricultural product value chain and an animal protein value chain that effectively uses by-products generated during the production of agricultural and livestock products.
+To give some specific examples, the circulating system uses by-products from soybeans, rapeseed, wheat, sesame, and corn, along with livestock by-products and fishery residue, as livestock and fishery feed.
+In addition, cut strawberries with their leafy calyxes are squeezed to make juice, and tea leaf residue is used as a raw material for compost.
+Sugar cane fiber is used as fuel for power generation, and waste cooking oil is reused as livestock and fishery feed and aviation fuel.
+Excess sludge generated from wastewater treatment will be dried and used as boiler fuel.
 Activities such as these are promoting the expansion of sales channels for by-products.

 Innovation & Corporate Development

-Our subsidiary MKI (Mitsui Knowledge Industry) has a cloud-based energy-saving management service "GeM2" that supports both energy-saving measures and comfort maintenance, for clients that own multiple facilities such as movie theaters, supermarkets, and fitness gyms.
-Temperature and humidity data from each facility are gathered and sent to a data center to optimally manage the air conditioning (gas or electric) and fans.
+Our subsidiary MKI (Mitsui Knowledge Industry) has a cloud-based energy-saving management service called GeM2, which supports both energy-saving measures and comfort maintenance, for clients who own multiple facilities such as movie theaters, supermarkets, and fitness gyms.
+Temperature and humidity data from each area of the ffacility are gathered and sent to a data center to optimally manage the air conditioning (gas or electric) and fans.